TerrorSquad/php-booster/docs/content/6.contributing/contributing.md

 Where the prefix can be either `PRJ` (for JIRA tickets) or `ERM` (for Easy RedMine tickets).

-examples:
+#### Examples:

-- `feature/PRJ-1234-my-new-feature`
+- `feature/PRJ-1234-add-login-feature`
-- `fix/ERM-1234-fix-user-auth`
+- `fix/ERM-5678-correct-auth-bug`
-- `chore/PRJ-1234-update-ci-config`
+- `chore/PRJ-9101-update-dependencies`

-This will allow us to find the corresponding branches easily within JIRA or ERM.
+This naming convention ensures branches are easily identifiable and traceable to their corresponding tasks or issues.

 ### Commits and commit messages